avocado-framework/avocado/docs/source/release_notes/lts/next.rst

 * Including test logs in TAP plugin is disabled by default and can be enabled using ``--tap-include-logs``.

+* Switched the `FileLoader` discovery to `:avocado: recursive` by default.
+All tags `enable`, `disable` and `recursive` are still available and might help fine-tuning the class visibility.

 Complete list of changes
 ========================